 In 2019, Poland ranked fifth in Harvard’s Business Review’s list of the most tech-skilled labor markets in the world.
 The COVID-19 crisis hyper-accelerated digital transformation in many organizations, which has only increased demand for Poland’s highly skilled, ambitious IT professionals.

-Contact us to learn how partnering with Pentalog for IT outsourcing in Poland can cut costs, improve time to delivery and provide access to an Agile-trained, highly technical extension of your team.
+Looking for an outsourcing partner?
+Contact us to learn how working with Pentalog for IT outsourcing in Poland can cut costs, improve time to delivery and provide access to an Agile-trained, highly technical extension of your team.